 Current areas of interest include, but are not limited to:

-- Interrogation of human samples or resources with genetics, epigenetics, and/or systems biology.
+Interrogation of human samples or resources with genetics, epigenetics, and/or systems biology.
 Use of human tissue to identify different molecular

-Application of stem cells, including induced pluripotent stem (iPS) cells, and regenerative therapies to the repair and reversal of diabetic complications.
+Application of stem cells, including induced pluripotent stem (iPS) cells, and regenerative therapies to the repair and reversal of diabetic

-- Pilot studies to non-invasively image fibrosis in organs affected by diabetes.
+Pilot studies to non-invasively image fibrosis, inflammation, or function of organs affected by diabetes.

 Budget requests should be commensurate with project needs over a one year project period.
 While average DiaComp P&F awards are